ainochu/subscription-service/README.md

 # Dockerizing
-    docker-compose up
+    docker-compose up --build

 Docker is another powerful tool for developing and delivering.
-For this project a simple docker image is built from nginx so as to serve the web application.

 After running the commands above you can browse http://localhost:8080/ to see it working.